Skip to main content

 • a reference from a previous landlord or a character reference

-You must tell applicants how you keep their personal details secure
+You must tell applicants how you will keep their personal details secure

 Choosing the right tenants